-Programmable thermostats automatically adjust your home's temperature to maximize your savings by turning down the heat while you are away during the day and while you sleep at night.
+Programmable thermostats automatically adjust your home's temperature to maximize your savings by turning down the heat while you're away during the day and while you sleep at night.

-Used properly, a programmable thermostat can save up to \$150 a year, according to Energy Star.
+Used properly, a programmable thermostat can save up to \$150 a year, according to ENERGY STAR.

-When using a programmable thermostat, make a schedule and stick to it.
-Program it to set back the heat two hours before you go to bed and increase it just before you wake.
-Set back the heat during the day if no one will be home for four or more hours.
+If you use a programmable thermostat, make a schedule and stick to it.
+Program it to lower the heat two hours before you go to bed and increase it just before you wake.
+Lower the heat during the day if no one will be home for four or more hours.
+This doesn't apply to heat pumps, which operate most efficiently when they stay at a consistent temperature.